MikeSWang/Triumvirate/docs/source/installation.rst

     Building the C++ program, or the Python package in development mode, requires a C++ compiler with OpenMP support.
-On Linux platforms, the GNU compiler with libgomp should suffice; by contrast, macOS systems may not come with OpenMP-supported compilers.
+On Linux platforms, the GCC compiler with libgomp should suffice; by contrast, macOS systems may not come with OpenMP-supported compilers.

 On Linux platforms, we recommend setting the following environmental variables